Gibson and Martin – Two household names in the guitar world. What happens when their alpha-dreads face off?

 Keep in mind that this is for the natural finish on the Martin, and you’ll have to shell out an extra $200 for a fancy sunburst finish.
 The Gibson makes no such distinction against different finishes.

 You can decide for yourself whether the $150 gap is enough to affect a buyer’s decision.
 In my opinion, it’s not.

 There are other variants of both these guitars.
 A D28 Modern Deluxe will cost you around $4000 while the Authentic 1937 Vintage model will set you back by almost 7 grand (ouch!).
 Similarly, Gibson sells a Deluxe version of J-45 at $4000 and a Vermillion Burst model for $3500.

-Final Thoughts on Martin D28 vs Gibson J-45
+Final Thoughts on Gibson J-45 vs Martin D28

 While I tend to agree with the former, I understand that not everyone can get their hands on both guitars, let alone afford both, in which case you need to know the differences.

-With the Gibson J-45 I think of a folkish or singer-songwriter guitar.
+With the Gibson J-45, I think of a folkish or singer-songwriter guitar.
 It sounds beautiful fingerpicked or strummed and even as vocal accompaniment.
-The shorter scale and slope-shouldered body makes it easier to play for a lot of players.
+The shorter scale and slope-shouldered body make it easier to play for a lot of players.

 The Martin D28, on the other hand, I think of Bluegrass, primarily flatpicking and a powerful sound.
 This is the type of guitar that will cut through the most in a band setting.

 With that said, these are such iconic guitars with a legendary history behind them that it’s simply impossible to rate one guitar higher than the other.